Research Paper

 HIVE — Highly-concurrent Intelligent Virtualized Engine

 ITIL is the operating system for agentic AI.
-We proved it.
+Here's the framework.

-Process agents diagnose, remediate, and learn from workflow failures without human intervention — while humans retain authority only over inherently strategic decisions.
+Process agents handle bounded operational decisions such as triage, remediation, and knowledge capture — while humans retain authority over inherently strategic choices.

-Every one of ITIL 4's 34 management practices is decomposed into persistent infrastructure and process agents — 25 fully autonomous, 9 advisory — forming the system's operational backbone.
+Every one of ITIL 4's 34 management practices is decomposed into persistent infrastructure and process agents — 25 fully autonomous, 9 advisory — forming the system's operational backbone rather than a human-only governance overlay.

 Hallucination detection, prompt drift, and model capability regression map onto Monitoring & Event Management, Problem Management, and Supplier Management because ITIL specifies what must be managed, not how.

-A governance-tiered mapping separates fully autonomous practices from advisory ones, ensuring human oversight where it matters while maximizing autonomous operation everywhere else.
+A governance-tiered mapping separates fully autonomous practices from advisory ones, preserving human oversight for strategy, architecture, supplier choices, and risk decisions while maximizing autonomous operation everywhere else.

-The operational challenges of multi-agent AI — failure handling, change coordination, capacity planning — are the defining challenges of enterprise service management, codified over three decades.
+The operational challenges of multi-agent AI — failure handling, change coordination, capacity planning — are the defining challenges of enterprise service management, codified over more than three decades.

-Google DeepMind recently published research on AI agent delegation —
+Google DeepMind research on AI agent delegation identifies trust

 operational requirements of multi-agent AI systems — 25 running